 If you use another program to manage your donations, you can upload the donation report into your donor management system.

 However, if you don’t use an outside system, you can use Mightycause for that!
-And if you’re looking for donor records and CRM tools, Mightycause Premium might be a great tool for your nonprofit.
-Premium subscribers gain access to our Supporters tool, which you can use to sort donors, track their donations and other activities for your nonprofit (such as volunteering and peer-to-peer fundraising), add custom tags for easy segmentation, and more.
-You can get a free 30-day trial of Mightycause Premium to ensure it’s the right fit for your needs, and we have pricing to suit nonprofits of all sizes and budgets.
+And if you’re looking for donor records and CRM tools, Mightycause Advanced might be a great tool for your nonprofit.
+Advanced subscribers gain access to our Supporters tool, which you can use to sort donors, track their donations and other activities for your nonprofit (such as volunteering and peer-to-peer fundraising), add custom tags for easy segmentation, and more.
+You can get a free 30-day trial of Mightycause Advanced to ensure it’s the right fit for your needs, and we have pricing to suit nonprofits of all sizes and budgets.
 Learn more about Mightycause Premium.

 Giving Day Follow Up